 This list is just a start.
-Youtube also has many great thematic videos on various Spanish topics.
-Once again, it is a great blessing to be a part of your children’s lives!
-Stay connected to Jesus!
+Youtube also has many great thematic videos on various topics in Spanish.

 TO GOD BE THE GLORY!